- Training Programs

 Some foot and ankle problems are initially screened and treated non-operatively by nurse practitioners or a physical medicine and rehabilitation physician with a special interest in foot and ankle problems.
 Referrals are then made to Drs.
 McCormick, Backus, or nurse practitioners for either further evaluation or surgery, as appropriate.

 Trauma call is paid at the same level as faculty, and one day per month is recommended.

 Autonomy in clinical practice for the fellow is provided through a foot and ankle clinic managed by the fellow and the residents twice per month, with operative time for surgical cases from this clinic as needed.

 Research opportunities are available for basic science or clinical projects, and one paper of publishable quality is required.
 Research is facilitated by the clinical research core provided by the Department of Orthopaedics.
 PROMIS outcome data are collected on all patients.

 Applications are available through the Orthopaedic Foot & Ankle Fellowship Match Program sponsored by AOFAS.
 For additional information, please contact:

-ATT: Foot and Ankle Fellowship
+ATTN: Foot and Ankle Fellowship